Test and Protect is Scotland's approach to preventing the spread of coronavirus in the community.

 - tracing the people who may have become infected by spending time in close contact with them

-- supporting those close contacts to self-isolate, so that if they have the disease they are less likely transmit it to others
+- supporting those close contacts who are required to self-isolate, so that if they have the virus they are less likely transmit it to others

 - someone you care for